dew-uff/versioned-prov/README.md

 For parsing PROV-N files and generating customized `.dot` files with support to the extensions, we use the [Lark parser](https://github.com/erezsh/lark).

+We also use pypandoc to convert markdown files from the [source directory](https://github.com/dew-uff/versioned-prov/raw/master/source) into html.

 Thus, for running the files, please install Python 3.6 and Graphviz, and run:
 ```
-pip install jupyter lark-parser pandas numpy matplotlib
+pip install jupyter lark-parser pandas numpy matplotlib pypandoc
 ```

-To simplify the process of updating readme files, we have markdown files in the [source directory](https://github.com/dew-uff/versioned-prov/raw/master/source) with special tags to link and load files.

 For updating the project markdowns, please edit the files in the [source directory](https://github.com/dew-uff/versioned-prov/raw/master/source) and run:
 ```